Kisutora/KisuTweaks/README.md

 	- Increased range from **95m** to **100m**

 # Space Stage

-### General:
+## 🖊️General
 - Increased FOV from **60** to **78**
 - Made galaxy transitions faster
 - >📝Zippier going in and out of planets and solar systems!
 - Increased max trade routes from **5** to **10**

-### Consequence:
+## 🪬Consequence
->📝Yep, that's right.
+>🎫Yep, that's right.
 75% discount for their respected tools, making your empire the cheapest to buy them from!
 - 🟢**Social Suave**
 	- Increased discount from **20%** to **75%**
 - 🔵**Gentle Generalist**